julioclerio/data_analyst_supermarket/README.md

 In the "visualizations" folder, you will find the visual outputs generated during the analysis using PowerBI.

 ## Customer Spending Patterns: Key Visualizations
-Explore key visualizations shedding light on customer spending patterns in the supermarket:
+Visualizations of customer spending patterns in the supermarket:

-**Total Expenses Over Time:** A line chart depicting the variation in total expenses over different time periods.
-This visualization, despite lacking specific purchase dates, can still offer insights into trends.

-**Item Categories vs. Expenses:** A bar plot showcasing expense distribution across various item categories.
+**Item Categories vs. Expenses:** Expense distribution across various item categories.
 This glimpse into popular product categories helps identify customer preferences.

-**Customer Purchase Frequency:** A histogram displaying purchase frequency, offering an overview of customer loyalty and average time gaps between visits.

 **Basket Analysis:** A heatmap illustrating correlations between items frequently purchased together, aiding in optimizing product placements and cross-selling strategies.

 **Conclusion:**
-Despite the limitation of missing purchase dates, this project demonstrates the power of Exploratory Data Analysis (EDA) in understanding customer expenses.
-Our Jupyter Notebook incorporates various graphics alongside PowerBI visualizations to provide actionable insights for sales enhancement, improved customer experiences, and overall business strategies.
+The Jupyter Notebook incorporates various graphics alongside PowerBI visualizations to provide insights for sales enhancement, improved customer experiences, and overall business strategies.

-Thank you for being part of this presentation!
-Explore the repository for more in-depth insights and code samples.
-Your feedback is invaluable.